FishTools/fishing-line/README.md

 - **Flexibility**: Offers flexibility in data processing and analysis by utilizing Python's extensive libraries and Rust's system-level programming capabilities.
 - **Ease of Use**: Simplifies the process of connecting MQL terminals with Rust, making it accessible to both Rust and MQL developers.

-Fishing-Rod opens up new possibilities for developers and traders in the financial market, combining the strengths of MQL, Rust, and Python in a unique and powerful way.
+Fishing-Line opens up new possibilities for developers and traders in the financial market, combining the strengths of MQL, Rust, and Python in a unique and powerful way.